pingidentity/terraform-pingone-utils/README.md

-# terraform-provider-neo
+# terraform-pingone-utils

-# Disclaimer - Provider in Development
+# Disclaimer - Module in Development

-This Terraform provider is still in development, and breaking changes are likely.
+This Terraform module is still in development, and breaking changes are likely.
 As such, it is not yet published on the Terraform registry.